Anshul-0807/DAP---Project/README.md

 # DAP-Project
 Performing EDA on Olympic dataset

-performing EDA on whats app chat dataset

-:-- A streamlit app to analyze your whatsapp chats
+:-- A streamlit app to analyze your oumpic datasets